Admissions and Fact Finding

-- becoming a citizen
+- Becoming a citizen

-- becoming a lawful permanent resident
+- Becoming a lawful permanent resident

-- receiving relief from deportation
+- Receiving relief from deportation

-- being readmitted into the U.S. after travel abroad
+- Being readmitted into the U.S. after travel abroad

-- Applications for Citizenship, Permanent Residence, & other benefits
+- Applications for citizenship, permanent residence, & other benefits

-- Interactions with Immigration Authorities
+- Interactions with immigration authorities, such as:

 - Questions during deportation proceedings